 Ray McLellan, carillonneur (1997–present)

-Ray McLellan was appointed University Carillonneur at Michigan State University in 1997, where he teaches and performs on the 49-bell Beaumont Tower Carillon.
+Ray McLellan was appointed in 1997 as the University Carillonneur at Michigan State University, where he teaches and performs on the 49-bell Beaumont Tower Carillon.
 McLellan earned his BA degree at Florida Southern College in Lakeland, and his MM and DMA degrees from University of Michigan in Ann Arbor.
-He also studied in Freiburg, Germany, and Amersfoort, The Netherlands.
+He also studied in Freiburg, Germany, and at the Netherlands Carillon School.
 In addition to his work at MSU, McLellan serves as organist/music director at St. Michael the Archangel Parish in Monroe, and as organist/accompanist at Temple Beth Emeth in Ann Arbor.
-He has performed recitals in the USA, Canada, The Netherlands, France and Germany.
+He has performed carillon recitals in the USA, Canada, The Netherlands, France and Germany.
 McLellan currently serves on the exam committee and is co-chair of the Barnes Scholarship committee of the Guild of Carillonneurs in North America.
 He is also a member of the faculty of the North American Carillon School.

 Margo Halsted, carillonneur (1996–1997)

-Margo Halsted -- active recitalist, teacher, speaker, jurist, musicologist, and consultant -- has performed concerts in all countries with an active carillon tradition.
-Several of her students have passed the examination to become full members of the Guild of Carillonneurs in North America.
+Margo Halsted, a noted carillonist, is an active recitalist, teacher, speaker, jurist, musicologist, and consultant, who has performed concerts in all countries with an active carillon tradition.
+Several of her students have passed the examination to become full carillonneur members of the Guild of Carillonneurs in North America.
 Particularly interested in historic carillon music, she has published articles and a book on eighteenth- and nineteenth-century carillon manuscripts from Belgium.
 She has been a featured recitalist or speaker for four World Carillon Federation meetings.
 In addition to degrees from Stanford University and the University of California, Riverside, Halsted holds a diploma from the Netherlands Carillon School.